Media blackout: Europe

 As part of sanctions of the Russian invasion of Ukraine in 2022, the Russian publicly owned global medias RT and Russian government-owned media Sputnik have been banned from broadcasting and distribution within the European Union.
 Posts on the media's Twitter account are also no longer viewable.

-Digital Services Act (DSA) Using concepts such as "countering disinformation" and "responding to crisis situations," there is concern that the European Commission will be able to invoke its "strong powers" to tighten regulations on social networking sites, search engines, etc. In fact, in the EU, Russian media outlets were restricted from reporting in the EU on the occasion of Russia's invasion of Ukraine.
+Digital Services Act: Using concepts such as "countering disinformation" and "responding to crisis situations," there is concern that the European Commission will be able to invoke its "strong powers" to tighten regulations on social networking sites, search engines, etc. In the EU, Russian media outlets were restricted from reporting in the EU on the occasion of Russia's invasion of Ukraine.

 By individuals or groups

 By labor organizations and businesses

 In labor disputes, management and unions sometimes agree on a media blackout to facilitate negotiations without external pressure.
 A media blackout was used during the 2005 New York City transit strike to allow for more effective contract negotiation between the two sides of the dispute.
 The same measure was imposed by the federal mediator on the negotiations between American Airlines and the Association of Professional Flight Attendants in 2010.
 This has also been the case on several occasions in the media and entertainment industry.

 Businesses may also invoke voluntary temporary blackouts during sensitive corporate events, such as mergers and acquisitions, to avoid market disruption.
-In these situations, companies typically maintain strict non-disclosure agreeements and impose internal "blackout periods" until an agreement is announced.
+In these situations, companies typically maintain strict non-disclosure agreements and impose internal "blackout periods" until an agreement is announced.